OPCF-Members/Help/README.md

 ## Welcome to OPC Foundation Member's GitHub

 These respositories contain projects with draft and release candidate material that are available to OPC Foundation Members only.
-Anyone who has an e-mail for a current paying member can request access.

 ### Requesting Access
 Access is managed by the application [here](https://utilities.opcfoundation.org/account).